postgres-plugin/tags-system/README.md

 # Tools

-- Postres to store the tags
+- PostgreSQL to store the tags
-- Hapi plugin structure
+- Hapi plugin

 # MVP features

-- [ ] Initialise a tags table which contain all the tags.
+- [ ] Initialise a "tags" table which contains all the tags.
 A json file can be used to create easily the first content of the table:

 ```
 [
   {
-  tag-name: 'documentation'
+    tag-name: 'documentation',
+    active: true
   },
   {
-  tag-name: 'question'
+    tag-name: 'question',
+    active: true
   },
   {
-  tag-name: 'bug'
+    tag-name: 'bug',
+    active: true
   }
 ]
 ```
 - [ ] Provide a addTag function to the Hapi route handlers: